 - Bleeding disorder

-Have you had a brain scan at UVA?
+Have you had an angiography at UVA?

-See your imaging scans online using MyVue.
+See your imaging results and scans online using MyChart.

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.